Deathbird

 Deathbird (Cal'syee Neramani) is a character appearing in American comic books published by Marvel Comics.
-Created by Chris Claremont and Keith Pollard, the character first appeared in Ms. Marvel #9 (September 1977).
-Cal'syee Neraman is part of a segment of the extraterrestrial Shi'ar race with a mutation.
+Created by Chris Claremont, Dave Cockrum and Keith Pollard, the character first appeared in Ms. Marvel #9 (September 1977).
+Cal'syee Neramani is part of a segment of the extraterrestrial Shi'ar race with a mutation that gives her more pronounced bird-like traits than most Shi'ar.

-Deathbird was born into the noble family of the Shi'ar Empire.
+Deathbird was born into the noble family of the Shi'ar empire.
 She is the banished sister of the Shi'ar empress Lilandra Neramani.
 Deathbird seeks to overthrow her sister to gain access to the throne.
 She is a recurring antagonist of the superhero Carol Danvers / Captain Marvel as well as the X-Men.

 Publication history

 Deathbird debuted in Ms. Marvel #9 (September 1977), created by writer Chris Claremont and penciler Keith Pollard.
 She later appeared in the 1981 Uncanny X-Men series.
 She appeared in the 2020 New Mutants series.
 She appeared in the 2022 Secret X-Men one-shot.